Xylaria hypoxylon: Taxonomy

 Xylaria hypoxylon was first described by Carl Linnaeus in 1745, and then later mentioned by him in his Species Plantarum II.

 The specific epithet is derived from the Greek words hypo meaning "below", and xylon, meaning "wood".

+Genetic evidence has created the X. hypoxylon complex.
+The complex was created when taxonomists and amateurs noticed large variation in appearance and spore shape within the main species and decided that the differences were large enough to warrant a complex formation.
+This complex has been debated between different experts as valid and invalid for the past three years and has remained in tension.

+Though they are similar, the complex does not include Xylaria polymorpha and X. longipes, which look similar but are not closely enough related to X. hypoxylon to apply.

 Description

 Fruit bodies (ascocarps) are cylindrical or flattened with dimensions of 3–8 cm tall × 2–8 mm thick.
 The erect ascocarps are often twisted or bent, and typically sparsely branched, often in a shape resembling a stag's antlers.
 Specimens found earlier in the season, in spring, may be covered completely in asexual spores (conidia), which manifests itself as a white to grayish powdery deposit.
 Later in the season, mature ascocarps are charcoal-black, and have minute pimple-like bumps called perithecia on the surface.
 These are minute rounded spore bearing structures with tiny holes, or ostioles, for the release of sexual spores (ascospores).
 The perithecia are embedded in the flesh of the ascocarp, the stroma, which is tough, elastic, and white.
 Within the perithecia, the asci are 100 × 8 μm.